ashhtangg/metaheads_v2/_posts/2017/2025-04-19-life_classes_and_sub_classes.md

 Warriors.
 Mages.
 Bards.
 Priests.

 These are the classes I believe people typically fit into.
-Warriors are physically skilled and thrive on challenge.
-Mages are intellectuals, masters of technical skills.
+Warriors are physically adept.
+Mages are intellectuals, with high technical ability.
 Bards are theatrical, bringing joy and energy to those around them.
 Priests are guided by strong spiritual or religious values.

 Most people are a mix of these archetypes but tend to favor one.
 While you could argue there are more classes, I see these as the fundamentals.
 I want to focus on the classes I most align with and how this shapes my decision-making.